Skip to main content

 Bookings open soon

 When Jim and Helen Ede opened Kettle’s Yard in 1957, one of the key elements of their interior displays was fresh cut flowers.
-Their bouquets created visual correspondences with the forms and colours of artworks in the Edes’ remarkable collection.
+Their flower arrangements created visual correspondences with the forms and colours of artworks in the Edes’ remarkable collection.
 Handpicked: Painting Flowers will feature artists for whom painting flowers was a lifelong preoccupation, as well as those for whom it represented a brief but intense period of making.

 Alongside works by significant figures of the 20th century, including Vanessa Bell, Henri Rousseau, Winifred Nicholson and Christopher Wood, contemporary artists such as Lubaina Himid, Jennifer Packer, Chris Ofili, Caroline Walker and Alison Watt, will breathe new life into a much-loved subject.
+There will be one artwork from each artist on display.

 Artists